What it takes to prosecute a sex crime

 Working with the victim's trauma

 Research shows that the trauma of a sexual assault can impair a victim's memory and verbal skills.
-To a detective who is not trained in trauma-informed interviewing techniques, a women's initial disclosure might seem fragmented, and she may give inconsistent accounts in subsequent interviews.
+To a detective who is not trained in trauma-informed interviewing techniques, a women's initial disclosure might seem fragmented and unreliable.
+She may give inconsistent accounts in subsequent interviews, which might undermine her credibility to someone who doesn't understand the impact of trauma.

+Such an interview is conducted in a manner that acknowledges the victim's trauma, she said.
+The interviewer asks questions that allows a victim to describe the experience based on what he or she remembers, even if they can't describe events chronologically.

-"That way investigators can come to understand the victim's experience of the crime and create potential for other investigatory leads," she said.
+"That way, investigators can come to understand the victim's experience of the crime and create the potential for other investigatory leads," she said.

 Too often, though, gender bias and insufficient training infects interviews, said Carol Tracy, executive director of the Women's Law Project in Philadelphia.
 And prosecutors are loathe to take on cases without a "perfect victim," she said.
 The treatment of Ford is the latest example, she said, which is why an investigation should have been conducted before the hearing.